FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

 '''''''''''''''''''

 Two operators have been introduced to remove triangles from a mesh or to divide them.
-Operator :freefem:`trunc` has two parameters:
+Operator :freefem:`trunc` has the following parameters:

+- boolean function to keep or remove elements
 -  :freefem:`label=` sets the label number of new boundary item, one by default.
 -  :freefem:`split=` sets the level :math:`n` of triangle splitting.
     Each triangle is split in :math:`n\times n`, one by default.